owntracks/booklet/docs/tech/qr.md

 ## QR codes

 To setup the OwnTracks app (iOS only currently), you can use QR codes or specially-constructed URLs to configure the app.
-This is currently implemented for
+This is currently implemented in iOS.

-* Hosted mode and
-* iBeacons.

 The QR codes can be scanned from the settings tab within the app

 ![iOS settings](images/b-ios-scan-setting.png)